 To address these limitations in pseudo-labeled dataset construction and 3D backbone design, we introduce \dataname{}, a large-scale open-vocabulary 3D instance segmentation dataset constructed via multi-view mask clustering and captioning, and \nickname (\textbf{Spa}ce-\textbf{C}urv\textbf{e} Trans\textbf{former}), an end-to-end network architecture tailored for open-vocabulary 3D instance segmentation.
 Our key insight is that multi-view consistency, both in mask aggregation and captioning, combined with spatially coherent 3D features enables effective proposal-free instance segmentation without multi-stage heuristics.

 On the data side, we address two key limitations of RegionPLC~\cite{yang2024regionplc} and Mosaic3D~\cite{lee2025mosaic3d}: fragmented masks and inconsistent captions caused by single-view processing.
 We aggregate partial 2D masks into complete, geometry-consistent 3D instances via multi-view mask clustering~\cite{yan2024maskclustering}, and employ multi-view prompting to produce view-consistent descriptions.
-The resulting dataset, \dataname{} (3.0M multi-view-consistent captions over 604K instance masks across 7.4K scenes), has significantly higher mask completeness and caption consistency than prior pseudo-label corpora---achieving \textbf{54.3\% mask recall at IoU$>$0.5} on ScanNet versus 2.5\% for single-view pipelines like Mosaic3D, a 21$\times$ improvement (Sec.~\ref{sec:dataset_generation}).
-Crucially, geometry-consistent training data is essential for our proposal-free architecture: the decoder must learn to predict complete instance masks from spatially coherent features, which requires training on complete, non-fragmented mask annotations.
+The resulting dataset, \dataname{} (3.0M multi-view-consistent captions over 604K instance masks across 7.4K scenes), has significantly higher mask completeness and caption consistency than prior pseudo-label corpora: \textbf{54.3\% mask recall at IoU$>$0.5} on ScanNet versus 2.5\% for single-view pipelines like Mosaic3D, a 21$\times$ improvement (Sec.~\ref{sec:dataset_generation}).
+Geometry-consistent training data is essential for our proposal-free architecture: the decoder must learn to predict complete instance masks from spatially coherent features, which requires training on complete, non-fragmented mask annotations like those in \dataname{}.

-On the modeling side, \nickname builds on Point Transformer v3~\cite{wu2024pointtransformerv3} with a key architectural innovation: \emph{space-curve attention} that strategically combines spatial window attention with Morton curve serialization.
-While each component exists in prior work, their combination is novel and specifically motivated by our proposal-free setting---spatial windows preserve coherent local neighborhoods critical for instance boundary prediction (achieving 28.6\% lower intra-window spatial distance than Morton-only attention), while Morton curves provide structured diversity at coarser scales.
+On the modeling side, \nickname builds on Point Transformer v3~\cite{wu2024pointtransformerv3} with a new attention design: \emph{space-curve attention}, which combines spatial window attention with Morton curve serialization.
+Each component exists in prior work, but their combination is novel and specifically motivated by our proposal-free setting.
+Spatial windows preserve coherent local neighborhoods that matter for instance boundary prediction (achieving 28.6\% lower intra-window spatial distance than Morton-only attention), while Morton curves provide structured diversity at coarser scales.
 Together with 3D RoPE~\cite{su2024roformer} in both backbone and decoder, these features support proposal-free mask prediction via learned queries~\cite{carion2020detr,cheng2021mask2former} without multi-stage heuristics.